In the past couple of decades, the fast-paced software industry has strengthened and redefined the process of product management.

 A growing number of universities offer degrees or certificates in the product management field.
 Some of these degree programs focus solely on the software industry while others take a broader approach that is applicable to multiple fields.
 Most degree programs or certificates are offered on the graduate level.

 Many product managers have degrees in a related field.
 Some have a general business degree, such as an MBA.
 Others have degrees in areas such as economics, marketing, public relations, management, or communications.

 Some product managers come into the role by experience.
 This is usually the slowest way to obtain the job.
 However, many successful product managers are those who started out in a technical role and worked their way up into more business-focused jobs.
 This mixed experience works in their favor when it comes to understanding both the business and technical sides.

 Product Management Certifications

 Multiple private organizations offer product management certification.
 These organizations usually require you to take a comprehensive examination in multiple aspects of product management.
 You must get a certain score before they will grant the certificate.
-One example of these certifications is as a Certified Product Manager granted by the Association of International Product Marketing & Management (AIPMM).

 Product managers play a significant role in today’s software industry.
 They are the ones that take ideas and make them a reality.
 They guide a software product from inception through its entire lifecycle.
 They know the product, they know its users, they know how it needs to grow.
 They are the leader who makes things happen.